Trapar-waves/react-three-maplibre/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+Please ensure your code follows the existing style and passes all tests.

 ## 👤 Author